mysoftlife/mysoftlife.github.io/_introduction/apiinroduction.md

   This is the official POWX API document, and will be continue updating, please follow us to get latest news.

-  You can switch to different API business in the top menu, and switch to different language by clicking the button in the top right.

   The example of request and response is showing in the right hand side.
 left_code_blocks:
   - code_block: